iPhone 8 Vs Samsung Galaxy S8 – Clash of Mobile Titans

 Android 8.0 Oreo

 The Samsung Galaxy S8 runs on Android 8.0 Oreo, although some bugs were found in the S8 and the S8 Plus after updating the devices to android Oreo, to an extent that it caused some of the phones to fall into a boot loop, due to which Samsung stopped the update which is definitely Samsung’s failure.
-Now they have again resumed the update after fixing some of the major issues and till now, the latest update android 8.0 is available for the German users only.
+Now they have again resumed the update after fixing some of the major issues and till now, the latest update android 8.0 is available for German users only.

-Albeit the Oreo issue, Android’s customization coupled with deal sweeteners like Samsung Connect and Game Launcher give it the distinction of being among the most feature-packed smartphones in the market nowadays.
+Albeit the Oreo issue, Android’s customization coupled with deal sweeteners like Samsung Connect and Game Launcher gives it the distinction of being among the most feature-packed smartphones in the market nowadays.
 As for the iPhone 8, it comes pre-configured with iOS 11, which is so far the most streamlined and fluid of the iOS iterations.
 Apple has wisely decided to address several drawbacks of the previous OS like the inability to organize home screens and apps.
 The control center has also gone for overhaul making it more concise/ precise without sacrificing any of its capabilities.

 Sadly, the local file manipulation is still unavailable on the iPhone 8 despite all the tweaks and upgrades.
-What’s even more frustrating is that iPhone users can manipulate data on cloud servers through files app, but local files remain inaccessible to them.
+What’s even more frustrating is that iPhone users can manipulate data on cloud servers through the files app, but local files remain inaccessible to them.
 On a positive note, Siri has undergone a minor tweak making her sound less machine-like.

 iPhone 8 Vs Samsung Galaxy S8 – Camera